 Importantly next the licensor (the company selling the SaaS product) outlines that they maintain ownership of the underlying software.

 The Licensor retains all right, title, and interest in and to the Software, including all intellectual property rights therein.
-This Agreement does not convey any ownership interest in the Software, and the Licensee acknowledges and agrees that its rights to use the Software are limited to the scope of this license.
+This Agreement doesn’t confer any ownership interest in the Software, and the Licensee acknowledges that its rights are limited to the scope of this license.

 This license shall automatically terminate upon the expiration or termination of this Service Agreement, or if the Licensee breaches any of the terms and conditions of this Agreement.
 Upon termination, the Licensee shall immediately cease using the Software and return or destroy all copies of the Software and related documentation in its possession.